elgarcito/hardwarestore1/README.md

 ## Exercises and references:

+### 28/11/2023
+Use at least 5 lambda functions from the java.util.function package.
+Create 3 custom Lambda functions with generics.
+Create 5 complex Enums(with fields, methods, blocks).

+* The five Enums are: PhoneNumbers, CurrencyExchange, BankAccounts, LowLevePassword, ImportantEmails

 ### 21/11/2023
 Read text from the file and calculate the numbers of the unique words.
 Write the result to the file.